amitsaha/amitsaha.github.io/content/systemd-supervisord.md

 Category: fedora
 Status: Draft

-If you are running your server applications via [supervisord]() on a base distro running [systemd](), you may find this post useful.
+If you are running your server applications via [supervisord]() on a Linux distro running [systemd](), you may find this post useful.

 ## Scenario

-An example scenario to help us establish the utility for this post is as followws:
+An example scenario to help us establish the utility for this post is as follows:

 - `systemd` starts the shutdown process
 - `systemd` stops `supervisord`